zevo-enterprise/zevo-enterprise/README.md

 ## Architecture Design

+---

-Expert System : Deterministic Algorithms
+OBS: Expert System: Deterministic Algorithms

+---

 The Zevo architecture is stratified into four distinct layers, functioning as a singular organism.